wythe0513/boilerplate/source/Starbucks.md

 #### Summary of huristic approach

-- Population of Male is bigger than Female in most ages.
+- Customers population of Male is bigger than Female in most ages.
 - Plots shows that the shape of customer population distribution looks like a normal distribution.
 More populated ages are 40-60 and youngers are less.
 And also, male are more populated than female.
 It is a bit strange for me.
 In Japan, where I live, a situation is contrary vice versa, Starbucks is popular for younger and female.
 - Income level for female is larger than male generally
 - Trend of population between female and male are close.
 - Average mounts spent for female is more than male in most of ages, while population of male is bigger than female.
 At the same time, numbers of offer complete hence reward gained for female are larger than male.
 - As a particular trend, a group of elder generation of male spend significantly larger amount that are away from a general trend.
 They are maybe a very loyal customers group.
+- Offer types may not make big impact on their activity althoug it is difficult to say about this from this analysis
-- As a result, it is efficient to send offers to female of 30 to 50 ages with high income.
+- As a result, it is fair to say that a favorable target of offers efficient to send offers to female of 30 to 50 ages with high income.

-#### 2. Machine Learning analysis
+### 2. Machine Learning analysis
 I made three machine learning analysis made on 2 groups, Group that views offers
 Group 1: offer completed after offer viewed